Wind & Water

 Performance Sailing in the Cowes Regatta

-Isle of Wight, England
+Location: Isle of Wright, England

 the experience